brendmung/usd-zwg-exchange-rate-api/README.md

 # RBZ Rates API

-Free API for Zimbabwe exchange rates from the Reserve Bank of Zimbabwe.
+API for Zimbabwe exchange rates from the RBZ website.

 ## Features